To end homelessness by providing affordable, permanent, and supportive housing to individuals and families in New Mexico

-SHC-NM has successfully spearheaded housing activities in coordination with Coalition member agencies, other collaborating partners, and the clients they serve.
-These community partners refer and place residents and offer a comprehensive range of supportive services to optimize the health, recovery, independence and housing stability of our residents.
-This formal collaboration enables SHC-NM and partnering agencies to pool resources, reduce competition, better coordinate service delivery, increase efficiencies, and embrace a broader strategy for creating supportive housing.
+SHC specializes in the development, ownership and management of supportive housing while our community partners refer and place residents and offer a comprehensive range of supportive services to optimize the health, recovery, independence and housing stability of our residents.
+Formal collaboration has enabled SHC and its partnering agencies to pool resources, reduce competition, better coordinate service delivery, increase efficiencies, and embrace a broader strategy for creating supportive housing.

 Through new construction, property acquisition, rehabilitation, and the administration of tenant based rental assistance vouchers, SHC has grown to encompass 700 units of housing.
 The organization owns, manages, and/or provides supportive services for seven affordable multi-family properties consisting of 349 units that are utilized for affordable and permanent supportive housing in New Mexico.
 Through its Community Housing Program, SHC administers over 350 tenant-based rental assistance vouchers, using a Housing First model, for formerly homeless individuals with behavioral health issues, including substance abuse and severe mental illness, and for individuals exiting incarceration.
 Housing & Services Coordinators connect participants with special needs to resources needed to ensure housing stability, increased income, and improved quality of life.